Explore the best car, science, and art museums in Asheville, NC. Plus, visit famous historic sites and spooky cemeteries.

-Don’t miss the rooftop sculpture terrace complete with a cafe serving food and bevies, local beer included.
-The views of downtown Asheville are stellar up here.
+Be sure to check out the rooftop sculpture terrace complete with a cafe serving food and bevies, local beer included.
+The views of Downtown Asheville are stellar up here.

-The Asheville Museum of Science is an exploratory children’s museum showcasing an enormously cool Teratophoneus dinosaur skeleton, Teratophoneus Curriei.
+The Asheville Museum of Science is an exploratory children’s museum featuring an enormously cool Teratophoneus dinosaur skeleton, Teratophoneus Curriei.

 You’ll also find a STE(A)M lab and interactive French Broad River water display.
 Little geologists will appreciate the rock and gem displays.

-Along with the Thomas Wolfe Memorial/House, the Asheville Pinball Museum is one of the first museums in Asheville we ever visited.
+Along with the Thomas Wolfe Memorial, the Asheville Pinball Museum is one of the first museums in Asheville we ever visited.
 What a blast.